 I am Mrs Mason, I am the Special Educational Needs and Disabilities Co-ordinator (SENDCo) at Ledbury Primary School.
-If you have any concerns about your child or their progress, please contact me so that we can meet up and discuss what support we can put in place to meet your childs needs and allow them to fulfill their potential.
+If you have any concerns about your child or their progress, please contact me so that we can discuss what support we can put in place to meet your childs' needs and enable them to fulfill their potential.

 email@example.com tel: 01531 632790

 Statement of Intent

 Ledbury Primary School is an inclusive Values Based School.
 Our vision and values are at the core of everything we do.
 They underpin our teaching and learning and provide an environment which prepares all our pupils as confident, happy citizens, irrespective of their individual educational needs.

 Our Vision: "Determined to Succeed"

 At Ledbury Primary School we will all: